 Broken, damaged, or clogged gutters on the roof.

 Flooding – this is sure to be found in your basement or along exterior walls.

-Getting in touch with a reliable and experienced contractor is important.
+Getting in touch with an experienced contractor is important.
 You want to stick to calling in the ones that have experience working with insurance claims.
+Storm damage in particular.
 This is because the contractor may already have a streamlined process of coordinating and communicating with the insurance company.

-It is important to note that an experienced storm damage contractor will be able to help settle the claim with your insurance provider, so that all the work that will need to be done to get your property back to pre-storm condition will be paid for by your insurance provider and not out of your pocket.
-You will only be responsible to pay your deductible.
+It is important to note that an experienced storm damage contractor will be able to help settle the claim with your insurance provider so that all the work that will need to be done to get your property back to the pre-storm condition will be paid for by your insurance provider and not out of your pocket.
+You will only be responsible for paying your deductible.

 In addition, you want to be wary of scammers.
 If a contractor asks for a full payment up-front, chances are they are not certified and do not have the right tools and equipment needed to get the job done efficiently.
 Also, no work should be done until the damage claim is approved and funded.

 Initiating Your Insurance Claim: Contacting Your Homeowner's Insurance

 Once the damage has been assessed by a professional, calling your insurance company is the next step.
 Here you want to provide a detailed insight into the damage that has occurred.
 If required, you may be asked to send the relevant department pictures of the damage to speed up your claim process.